We R Who We R: Commercial performance

 On the Canadian Hot 100, the song debuted and peaked at number two, selling 21,000 digital downloads.
 In Australia, "We R Who We R" debuted at number one on the chart on the issue date entitled November 17, 2010.
 The song remained atop the charts for two weeks before dropping to the number two position.
 The following week, the single regained the number one position and held it for one week, giving the single a total of three weeks atop the chart.
 It has since been certified quadruple Platinum by the Australian Recording Industry Association (ARIA) for sales of 280,000 units.

-In New Zealand, the song entered and peaked at number four in its first week on the chart.
-The song has since been certified Platinum by the Recording Industry Association of New Zealand (RIANZ) for sales of 15,000 units.
+In New Zealand, the song debuted and peaked at number four on the Official Top 40 Singles chart in its first week.
+The song has since been certified double Platinum by Recorded Music NZ (RMNZ) for sales of 60,000 units.
 In Sweden, "We R Who We R" debuted on the chart at position 22, which was its peak.
 The song has since been certified gold for sales of 10,000 units by the Swedish Recording Industry Association (GLF).
 In the United Kingdom, "We R Who We R" entered the UK Singles Chart at position 95 on the issue dated January 8, 2011, and dropped off the chart the following week.
 After the release of the single on January 23, 2011, the song re-entered the chart at number one, selling in excess of 90,000 copies and becoming Kesha's first solo number one in the UK and second overall.
 As of December 2011, the single has sold 326,000 copies in the United Kingdom.